 What Makes a Telehealth Platform HIPAA Compliant?

-A telehealth platform is HIPAA compliant when it implements the administrative, physical, and technical safeguards required under the HIPAA Security Rule and operates under signed Business Associate Agreements (BAAs) with all vendors that access protected health information (PHI).
+A telehealth platform is considered HIPAA compliant when it is designed to implement the administrative, physical, and technical safeguards required under the HIPAA Security Rule and operates under signed Business Associate Agreements (BAAs) with all vendors that access protected health information (PHI).
 Compliance requires secure infrastructure, application-level security controls, documented governance policies, workforce training, audit logging, and breach response procedures.
 HIPAA compliance applies to the entire system — not just the video call feature.

-In simple terms, a HIPAA-compliant telehealth platform is a virtual care system designed to securely handle patient health information while supporting video consultations, messaging, and clinical workflows.
+In simple terms, a HIPAA-compliant telehealth platform is a virtual care system designed to securely handle patient health information across video, messaging, and clinical workflows.

 HIPAA Compliance Is Not a Certification